-airr.read_airr(filename, format=None, validate=False, model=True, debug=False)

-Load an AIRR Data file
+airr.read\airr(filename, format=None, validate=False, model=True, debug=False, check\nullable=True) Load an AIRR Data file

 - filename (str) path to the input file. - format (str) input file format valid strings are "yaml" or "json".
-If set to None, the file format will be automatically detected from the file extension.

-- validate (bool) whether to validate data as it is read, raising a ValidationError exception in the event of a validation failure. - model (boo1) If True only validate objects defined in the AIRR DataFile schema.
+If set to None, the file format will be automatically detected from the file extension. - validate (bool) whether to validate data as it is read, raising a ValidationError exception in the event of a validation failure. - model (boo1) If True only validate objects defined in the AIRR DataFile schema.
 If False, attempt validation of all top-level objects.
-Ignored if validate=False. - debug (bool) debug flag.
-If True print debugging information to standard error.
+Ignored if validate=False. - debug (boo1) debug flag.
+If True print debugging information to standard error. - check\nullable (bool) whether to check for nullable fields if validating the data.